 Yes, this article is about amazing things to do and try in St. Thomas, but one of the most amazing places to see is actually St. John.
 Another of the U.S. Virgin Islands, St. John is known for an incredibly laid back vibe and pristine beaches.
 In fact, over two thirds of this island is dedicated to national parks.
 Trunk Bay is located here and is considered one of the world’s most beautiful beaches.
 St. John also has an ADA-accessible beach to go along with underwater snorkeling trails and white sand beaches.
 This unspoiled island is a quick ferry ride away from St. Thomas.

 St. Thomas doesn’t just have breathtaking beach views; it has them on a golf course, where you can play right next to the Atlantic Ocean.
 Open to the public, the Mahogany Run Golf Course has challenged celebrities including Bill Clinton, Michael Jordon and John Travolta.
 The course is renowned for its trio of signature holes located on the Atlantic Ocean known as the Devil’s Triangle.
 You don’t even have to stress over bringing your own set of clubs – you can rent them directly from the course.

 You can use your cell phone here because it’s a U.S. territory

-Be adventurous and explore some of the hidden and secret harbor of St. Thomas with our St. Thomas excursions and tours!
+Be adventurous and explore some of the hidden and secret harbors of St. Thomas with our St. Thomas excursions and tours!

 Keep track of time, you’re not always in the same time zone as back home